 The first event that’s part of the celebrations in Edinburgh on New Year’s Eve is the torchlight procession.
 One of our friends had done it last year. and it looked fab They posted loads of pictures on Facebook and we felt really jealous sat up the road in Glasgow not being remotely as adventurous.
 I think this was one of the reasons we decided to go for it this year.
 It’s useful to start thinking ahead as the tickets for all the events normally go on sale in mid-July (it was the 17th last year).
 If you are hungry or looking for a drink afterwards then the Edinburgh Christmas Market is a great place to visit.

 Before I go any further, I have a very important message for you.
 Think Clothing!
 When we arrived we saw loads of people with waterproof poncho things on.
 It was like we had arrived in the middle of the Log Flume ride at Alton Towers.
 We laughed a little at these people and why they choose that for their New Year’s Eve outfit.
 The weather was cold but we were convinced we would be fine wrapped up warm in our normal clothes.
 What amateurs we were.

-The first choice to make when you are buying tickets for the torchlight procession at Edinburgh Hogmanay 2018 is which of the 3 starting points to choose from.
+The first choice to make when you are buying tickets for the torchlight procession at Edinburgh New Year’s 2018 is which of the 3 starting points to choose from.
 Assuming that things are the same as the past 2 years (from our experience and that of our friend), the best starting point is North Bridge.
 It’s located a to right at the end of Princes Street a little way past the Edinburgh Christmas Market.
 This is the first to properly start moving and when we walked back up the hill on the way home over 2 hours after we had started, there were still people coming down the Royal Mile.
 Some people had some very long waits.